solana-foundation/developer-content/developers/courses/solana-course/content/serialize-instruction-data.md

 # TL;DR

-- Transactions are made up of an array of instructions, a single transaction can have any number of instructions in it, each targeting its own program.
-When a transaction is submitted, the Solana runtime will process its instructions in order and atomically, meaning that if any of the instructions fail for any reason, the entire transaction will fail to be processed.
+- Transactions are made up of an array of instructions, a single transaction can have one or more instructions in it, each targeting its own program.
+When a transaction is submitted, the Solana runtime will process all the transaction's instructions in order and atomically, meaning that if any of the instructions fail for any reason, the entire transaction will fail to be processed.
 - Every _instruction_ is made up of 3 components: the intended program's ID, an array of all accounts involved, and a byte buffer of instruction data.
 - Every _transaction_ contains: an array of all accounts it intends to read from